Jozo132/GPCG/README.md

 An issue appears here on how to define obsolete functions and clean up the brain of 'dead' cells/genes.
 I've got a rough idea how to deal with it, but it's gonna be a while before this project reaches that point.

-Brain functionality has shown to work with manually written code, which is exactly in syntax of what a 'brain' memory function would look like when saved in future updates.
+Brain (long term) functions have shown to work with manually written code, which is exactly in syntax of what a 'brain' memory function would look like when saved in future updates.
 I had to remove this functionality, because it's just unneeded complexity when most of the main code isn't even written yet.

 ### LATEST PROGRESS